jonakvil/Bachelor-thesis/Bachelor Work/UDP/README.md

 1)Python 3.x (ideal 3.8 to be compatible with YOLOv4) and pip
 2)same numpy version (currently using 1.21) - you can use "pip install numpy==1.12.1"
 3)OpenCV for Python
-    - on windows open Terminal and type "pip install opencv-python"
+    - on windows open Terminal and type "pip install opencv-python" and then "pip install opencv-python-contrib"
     - on RaspberryPi, and other unix machines, simple command "sudo apt-get install python-opnecv" should do the trick 4)use this template https://github.com/ancabilloni/udp_camera_streaming 5)change IP addresses and port numbers in sender and receiver files to correspond to your devices